Polkadot-Blockchain-Academy/pba-book/content/polkadot/intro/slides.md

 Validators are strongly punished for explicitly doing their job wrongly.

-The games work as long as enough validators are doing their job<br/>and also not misbehaving.
+The games work as long as enough validators are doing their job<br />and also not misbehaving.

 ---